mbalazin/cse599c-17sp-projects/aqp-systems/postgres/Readme.md

 The key issue with sampling-based techniques is joins.
 We cannot join a sample of two tables especially because we cannot provide any guarantees about the hit-rate between tuples that match.
 There are more advanced forms of sampling that can handle this such as *universal sampling*, but postgres does not support them yet.

 In this query, we join a sample of the `LINEITEM` table with the complete `SUPPLIER` table.
 Usually in star schemas, fact tables are joined with dimension tables and the dimension tables are smaller in size compared to fact tables.
-The observations here again are quite similar to above queries.
+The observations here, again, are quite similar to above queries.

 ### Query 5
 Query 5, computes an aggregate over join of two tables along with a select predicate: